 District 7, which encompasses the Mott Haven and Port Morris neighborhoods of the South Bronx has developed a notoriety for being among the lowest performing New York City Department of Education (NYCDOE) school districts.
 District 7 was recently ranked 734th out of 820 New York districts (School Digger, 2019).
 Case in point: in the 2017-2018 academic year, only 28% of District 7 students in grades 3-8 were found to be proficient on the state English Language Arts examination, whereas the New York State average was 45% proficiency.
-Similarly, only 23% of District 7 students in grades 3-8 were found to be proficient on the state English Language Arts examination in grades 3-8 were found to be proficiency.
-Similarly, only 23% of District 7 students in grades 3-8 were found to be proficient on the state English.
+Similarly, only 23% of District 7 students in grades 3-8 were found to be proficient on the state Mathematics examination in 2018, in comparison to a New York state average of 45% proficiency (New York State Education Department, 2018).